shsagir/play-area-sync/docs/collaboration.md

 ## App level collaboration

-This is the easy and straight forward way to give someone code access.
-Just invite your coworker to on App.
-This feature is partly free depending on the type of your App:
+Give someone code access — quickly.
+Just invite your coworker/colleague to a single App.

-* Limted App collaborators for Universal stack Apps (see [pricing](https://www.fortrabbit.com/pricing) for details)
-* Unlimted App collaborators for Professional stack Apps
+### App collabortors permissions

+This is what App collaborators can do:

+* CAN access code via Git, SSH and SFTP
+* CAN see the App in the Dashboard (settings, scaling, collaboration)
+* CAN see the Company the App belongs to
+* CAN NOT invite other collaborators
+* CAN NOT scale an App
+* CAN NOT delete an App
+* CAN NOT change settings of an App in the Dashboard

 ### App collaboration use cases